siyuan-note/user-guide-en_US/General Operations/Template snippet.md

 ## Writing a template
 {: id="20210104091444-jy56z0p"}

 The template is implemented using [The Go Programming Language text template](https://golang.org/pkg/text/template/).
-If you have an understanding of this, you can implement some program logic in it, such as comparison logic , Iterative logic, etc. In addition, to avoid syntax conflicts, template syntax uses `%%action%%` (instead of `{{action}}`).
+If you have an understanding of this, you can implement some program logic in it, such as comparison logic , Iterative logic, etc. In addition, to avoid syntax conflicts, template syntax uses `.action{action}` (instead of `{{action}}`).
-{: id="20210104091444-ycq0a40" updated="20210428230828"}
+{: id="20210104091444-ycq0a40" updated="20210502205109"}

 We have built-in variables and functions to enrich the template through the open source project [Sprig](https://github.com/Masterminds/sprig).
-For example, you can use `%%now | date "2006-01-02 15:04:05"%%` to render the current time.
+For example, you can use `.action{now | date "2006-01-02 15:04:05"}` to render the current time.
 For more usage, please refer to [Sprig Function Documentation](http://masterminds.github.io/sprig/).
-{: id="20210104091444-c7gg3ak" updated="20210428223335"}
+{: id="20210104091444-c7gg3ak" updated="20210502205118"}

 There is a detail about the date and time formatting. #Note#: The formatting of the Go programming language is quite special: Instead of using `yyyy-MM-dd HH:mm:ss`, use `2006-01-02 15:04: 05` This fixed time format ([related discussions on Stack Overflow](https://stackoverflow.com/questions/20530327/origin-of-mon-jan-2-150405-mst-2006-in-golang)).
 {: id="20210104091444-i618qd8" updated="20210428223421"}